Integration of AI and machine learning in warehouse logistics – Global developments in Germany, EU, USA and Japan – Image: Xpert.Digital

 China and South Korea (for comparison)

-Europe (EU) overall
+Europe (EU) as a whole

-Automated warehouse 2050: A vision becomes a reality
+Automated warehouses 2050: A vision becomes reality

 Suitable for: